Beth Gabriel, DNP, PMHNP-BC psychiatry

 Beth Gabriel is a doctorally prepared, ANCC board certified psychiatric mental health nurse practitioner with experience treating a wide variety of psychiatric illnesses in children and adults.
 She holds doctoral and master’s degrees from Florida International University.
 She has experience practicing psychiatry in a variety of settings including inpatient, outpatient and rehabilitation.

-Collaborating physician Shlomo Pascal, MD is an adult and child psychiatrist with over 30 years of experience in the field.
+Collaborating / Supervising physician Shlomo Pascal, MD is an adult and child psychiatrist with over 30 years of experience in the field.

 Expert assessment, medication titration, and prescribing.
 Online Psychiatry